saptab/ai-agents-real-world-decision-making/static_files/syllabus_markdown.md

   * The sum of all coding assignment scores will be weighted to generate a score out of 20
   * This grades includes coding new problems and debugging existing coding problems
   * Assignments will be individual submissions
-* Bi-weekly Research Progress Update  (10%)
+* Weekly Research Progress Update  (10%)
-  * Every two weeks students will submit a brief summary (1 to 2 page report) of their research project progress, including coding updates, report writing updates, brainstorming, etc.
+  * Students will submit a brief summary (1 to 2 page report) of their research project progress, including coding updates, report writing updates, brainstorming, etc.
   * Students have to clearly outline their individual research tasks as well as their tasks jointly done in a group
   * Tentative Assignments (1 submission per group) will be due on
     * Feb 23